 - A new audience already engaged with content about a certain topic

-- A source of new subscribers to your newsletter, whom you can build relationships with and sell your products to
+- A source of new subscribers to your newsletter, whom you can build relationships with and begin sending offers to

 - An immediate increase to the number of pageviews you have available to sell to advertisers

-- New advertisers who are already buying ads on the blog you bought, who might pay to sponsor your other blogs/sites
+- New advertisers who are already buying ads on the blog you bought, who will pay to sponsor your other blogs/sites

 - Top ranking pages in search results for keywords you didn’t rank for before